-If you have in-laws who seem cross the line every time you turn around, here are some constructive strategies for dealing with them.
+If you have in-laws who seem cross the line a lot, here are some constructive strategies for dealing with them.

 Don’t assume they are intentionally trying to be difficult.

 In many instances, people think they are being helpful.
 They don’t realize that dropping by unannounced or giving unsolicited marital or parenting advice is not appreciated.
-Get with your spouse and brainstorm things that your in-laws could do that would be helpful, then sit down with your in-laws and talk about what you would appreciate them doing and things that you would like them to stop.
+Get with your spouse and brainstorm things that your in-laws could do that would be helpful.
+Then sit down with your in-laws and talk about what you would appreciate them doing.
+Also discuss things that you would like them to stop.

 What if you believe it is truly unhealthy for your family to be around your in-laws?

 Your first responsibility is to your spouse and family.
-If being around your in-laws creates safety issues or requires you to put your family in an unhealthy environment, it is your job to set limits.
-When you know you will be with your in-laws, you and your spouse should decide as a team how much time you will spend there.
+If being around your in-laws creates safety issues or requires you to put your family in an unhealthy environment, you’ll want to set limits.
+When you know you’ll be with your in-laws, decide as a team how much time you will spend there.
 Perhaps a code word or signal that the tension is mounting and it is time to wrap up the visit would be helpful.

 Be careful about anticipating how things will be.